aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-liveness-criteria.md

 ### Remotely

 Remotely, the Aptos team can verify the state of your node via [telemetry](/reference/telemetry.md).
-When you enable telemetry on your node, the Aptos node binary will send telemetry data in the background to the Aptos incentivized testnet team.
+When you enable telemetry on your node, the Aptos node binary will send telemetry data in the background to the Aptos team.

 Telemetry data from your node is necessary for the Aptos team to evaluate the off-chain liveness metrics for verification.
 You can view the exact contents of each telemetry call by checking the `DEBUG` logs on your validator.
 If your node is using the default config without explicitly disabling telemetry, and has HTTPS egress access to the internet, then it will report various key metrics to Aptos Labs, such as the current synced version and peers connected to your node.